Beyond the Failures: Rethinking Foundation Models in Pathology: Empirical Evidence of Weaknesses

 \textbf{Linear Probing: Because Fine-Tuning Does Not Work -- } Although foundation models are often promoted for their flexibility and ``emergent'' adaptability to new tasks, in computational pathology their downstream use is overwhelmingly limited to linear probing—training a shallow linear classifier on frozen embeddings rather than fine-tuning the model itself.
-This dependency arises because most pathology FMs are too large, memory-intensive, and unstable to fine-tune on moderate-sized data sets typical of clinical research (often hundreds to a few thousand slides).
+This dependency arises because most pathology FMs are too large, memory-intensive, and unstable to fine-tune on moderate-sized datasets typical of clinical research (often hundreds to a few thousand slides).
 Recent studies confirm that full fine-tuning frequently degrades accuracy relative to linear probing due to overfitting and catastrophic forgetting \cite{mulliqi2025limitations,liang2025benchmark}.
-Yet this pragmatic retreat stands in stark contrast to the foundational premise of the FM paradigm, as articulated in Bommasani et al. (2021) \cite{bommasani2021opportunities} and many subsequent multimodal works that promise large pretrained systems should enable \emph{zero-shot} and easily fine-tuned adaptation across domains.
-In pathology, however, this promise collapses—most ``foundations'' function only as static feature extractors that must be linearly probed, a situation akin to \textbf{buying a Ferrari that cannot run and then purchasing a bicycle to tow it}.
-The contradiction highlights that current FMs are less ``foundations'' than frozen front-ends, exposing the gap between theoretical universality and real-world usability in medical AI.
+Yet this pragmatic retreat stands in stark contrast to the foundational premise of the FM paradigm, as articulated in Bommasani et al.'s seminal paper \cite{bommasani2021opportunities} and many subsequent multimodal works that promise large pretrained systems should enable \emph{zero-shot} and easily fine-tuned adaptation across domains.
+In pathology, the FM promise falls apart: most models operate only as frozen feature banks that need to be linearly probed, a scenario akin to \textbf{purchasing a Ferrari that does not run and then relying on a bicycle to tow it}.
+Far from being foundational, these models expose a striking mismatch between the narrative of universality and the realities of clinical AI deployment.
+FMs are not inherently untunable, but that instability, compute cost, and risk of degradation often lead practitioners to rely on linear probing in practice.
+Parameter-efficient fine-tuning methods (e.g., LoRA \cite{hu2022lora}) may mitigate memory and stability issues, but they do not fully resolve domain mismatch or inherited bias.

 \textbf{Security and Safety Vulnerabilities -- } Wang \textit{et al.}~\cite{wang2025utap} introduced \textit{Universal and Transferable Adversarial Perturbations (UTAP)}, imperceptible noise patterns that collapse FM embeddings across architectures.
 These universal attacks threaten clinical reliability.
 The paper shows that visually imperceptible perturbations at modest pixel bounds can severely degrade representation quality, collapsing accuracy from $\approx\!
 97$\% to $\approx 12$\% on the attacked model and transferring across black-box models (e.g., $96.42\%\rightarrow48.69\%$, $97.23\%\rightarrow25.52\%$), while also harming out-of-distribution datasets.
 These attacks break the learned feature manifold rather than merely flipping labels, are easy to learn ($\approx900$ patches, a few minutes on an RTX,4090), and generalize widely.
 Thus, the high clean-test accuracy of ViT-based patch encoders can be deceptive, leaving deployed pathology systems vulnerable and posing significant safety risks to patients.